Greece Travel Guide logo

 THE ILLUSTRATED GREEK WINES BOOK

 Greek Wine BookI have a new hero.
-Nico Manessis has written an amazing book on Greek wines called THE ILLUSTRATED GREEK WINES BOOK which can be found in Athens at a small shop of Cretan goods on the corner of Nikis and Kydatheneon streets in the Plaka.
-The book is a labor of love and anyone with an interest in Greek wines should buy it and treasure it because not only will it be invaluable when confronted with a wine list in one of the more touristy restaurants, but you will end up spending a great amount of time reading the histories, descriptions and explanations of the world of Greek wine, a world that is just starting to be discovered.
+Nico Manessis has written an amazing book on Greek wines called THE ILLUSTRATED GREEK WINES BOOK.
+The book is a labor of love and anyone with an interest in Greek wines should buy it and treasure it because not only will it be invaluable when confronted with a wine list in one of the more touristy restaurants, but you will end up spending a great amount of time reading the histories, descriptions and explanations of the world of Greek wine, a world that is just starting to be discovered and appreciated.
 Even now Greek wines are finding their way into wine shops and gourmet food shops all over the United States and this book will help you choose a Greek wine that is perfect for you.
+It is currently out of print but I found a few copies on Amazon.com and if you find it at an affordable price you should buy it because who knows if it will ever be reprinted?
+This is a very valuable book for anyone who buys, sells or drinks Greek wine.
+If you are interested in tasting the large variety of wines in Greece I urge you to purchase this book which reviews hundreds of wines in all different varieties.
+You may find a used copy on Amazon.
+In the meantime you can check out his website at http://greekwineworld.net/

-These are the bottled Retsinas which Mr. Manessis favors:
+These are the bottled Retsinas which Mr. Manessis likes:

 Boutaris: Light and fruity and lightly resonated.